ScottPlot/ScottPlot.NET/content/quickstart/wpf.md

 }
 ```

 # Plot using MVVM

 WPF applications may be created using MVVM ([Model–view–viewmodel](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel)) pattern to improve separation between the GUI layer and business logic.

 * All code accessing the `WpfPlot` object can be kept in the view model - the class set as the `DataContext`

-* Your concrete implementation can be adapted to the framework, like using attributes when defining the `PlotControl` property, and the use-case
+* Adapt the concrete implementation to the framework (e.g., use attributes to define the `PlotControl`)

 ### MVVM Example